dhanya-d2004/samarth_project_gov/README.md

 Step 4: Run the Chatbot
-Ensure your file name is lowercase (chatbot.py).
+Ensure your file name is in correct case (Home.py).
 Run the Streamlit application from your terminal: streamlit run Home.py
 The application will launch in your default web browser.